-Research Methods and Proposal Writing Concerning Health Promotion (3) PH 607

-Theoretical Foundations of Health Promotion (3) PH 661

-Motivating Health Behavior (3) PH 662

-Health Promotion Communications Theory and Design (3) PH 663 Health Promotion Program Planning and Assessment (3)
+Theoretical Foundations of Health Promotion (3) PH 661 Health Promotion Communications Theory and Design (3) PH 663 Health Promotion in Clinical Settings (3) PH 665 Health Promotion Program Planning and Assessment (3) PH 666 PH 669 Health Risk Appraisal (3) PH 762 Behavioral Medicine (3) PH 763 Injury Control (3) Group B:

-PH 666

-Prescribed electives (choose two or more different courses from):

-Health, Society and Human Behavior (3) PH 664 Health Promotion in Clinical Settings (3)

-PH 665 Prevention and Control of Chronic Diseases (3) PH 667

-PH 668

-PH 669

-PH 671

-PH 700

-PH 761

-PH 762

-PH 763

-PH 765

-PH 797

-Prevention and Control of Chronic Diseases (3)

-Seminar in Health Promotion Research (3)

-Health Risk Appraisal (3)

-Health Promotion in Work Settings (3)

-Seminar in Public Health (1-3)

-Programming Health Promotion (3)

-Behavioral Medicine (3)

-Injury Control (3)

-Stress and Disease (3)

-Research (3) Cr/NC/SP Electives (6 units to be chosen with the approval of the faculty from any Public Health course or Health Science 573, 574).

-Master of Social Work and Master of Public Health Degrees

-General Information

-The Graduate School of Public Health and the School of Social Work offer a three year concurrent graduate program leading to a Master of Public Health and a Master of Social Work.
+Biological Mechanisms of Environmental Toxicants (3) PH 637 PH 638A Principles of Toxicology (3) Environmental Epidemiology (3) PH 721 PH 734 Noise in the Work Place (3) Students must enroll in Public Health 799A (Thesis, 3 units), and complete a quantitative analysis concerning Occupational Health Promotion.
+The student's thesis committee must include one faculty member from the Division of Health Promotion and one from the Division of Occupational and Environmental Health.
+Master of Social Work and Master of Public Health Degrees The Graduate School of Public Health and the School of Social Work offer a three year concurrent graduate program leading to a Master of Public Health and a Master of Social Work.
 The major objective of the concurrent program is to offer preparation in the fields of public health and social work for the purpose of providing the knowledge and skills necessary to promote health, prevent disease, and enhance the delivery of social and health services in the community.
 The student will select one of two practice contexts: Social Work with a concentration in Health, and the Maternal and Child Health Concentration of Public Health; or Social Work with a concentration in Health and the Health Services Administration concentration of Public Health.
 For a listing of degree requirements refer to the section of this bulletin on Social Work.

-Preventive Medicine Residency Certificate

-The purpose of the preventive medicine residency certificate is to train physicians to assure that they have adequate knowledge, attitudes, and skills germane to general preventive medicine and occupational medicine.
+Preventive Medicine Residency Certificate The purpose of the preventive medicine residency certificate is to train physicians to assure that they have adequate knowledge, attitudes, and skills germane to general preventive medicine and occupational medicine.
 The physician will be eligible to sit for the Board certification examination administered by the American Board of Preventive Medicine.
 In addition to satisfying the requirements for admission to the University with classified graduate standing, as described in Part Two of this bulletin, the student seeking admission to the preventive medicine residency must (1) fulfill the admission requirements given above, and (2) have completed a Doctor of Medicine degree from an accredited institution.
 The student will be expected to complete a three year course of study which involves the completion of a clinical year provided by the University of California, San Diego School of Medicine, the completion of an academic year leading to the Master of Public Health degree provided by the Graduate School of Public Health at San Diego State University, and appropriate practicum experiences under the supervision of faculty of one of the two cooperating institutions.
 The student is expected to complete the number of units required for the Master of Public Health degree as well as those additional units which may be prescribed in order to complete the practicum year, i.e., Public Health 750.

-The student is expected to have maintained a 3.0 average overall in the coursework at the Graduate School of Public Health or at the University of California, San Diego School of Medicine.
+The student is expected to have maintained a 3.0 average overall in the coursework at the Graduate School of Public Health or at the University of California, San Diego School of Program Adviser:

-Program Adviser: General Preventive Medicine Kevin M. Patrick, M.D., Director Graduate School of Public Health
+General Preventive Medicine Kevin M. Patrick, M.D., Director Graduate School of Public Health

 Courses Acceptable on Master's Degree Programs in Public Health

 GRADUATE COURSES

 601. Epidemiology (3)

 Prerequisite: Consent of instructor.